purduehackers/evergreen/events/hack-night/circles/archive/spoken-language.md

 # Spoken Language Circle

-The Spoken Language Circle was started Spring 2024 by [@stopwatchtt](https://github.com/purduehackers/dark-forest/blob/main/people/organizers/stopwatchtt.md) and covered lingustic concepts with the ultimate goal of creating a conlang for Purdue Hackers.
-The Circle was active for the Spring 2024 and Fall 2024 semester.
+The Spoken Language Circle was started Spring 2024 by [@stopwatchtt](https://github.com/purduehackers/dark-forest/blob/main/people/organizers/stopwatchtt.md) and covered linguistic concepts with the ultimate goal of creating a conlang for Purdue Hackers.
+The Circle was active for the
+Spring 2024 and Fall 2024 semester.

 [TODO(@TheBlueTopHat): describe more history of this Circle]